-5. To enhance visualization of distribution-related energy usage and CO2 emissions emissions outside Japan starting from 2020.
+5. To enhance visualization of distribution-related energy usage and CO2 emissions

+We had been making preparations to begin calculating distribution-related energy usage and CO2 emissions outside Japan starting from 2020.
 However, the calculation and reporting of distribution-related CO2 emissions outside Japan for 2020 has been based on estimates.
 We are proceeding with preparations to begin reporting of emissions based on actual distribution performance as soon as possible.